 You may be getting a divorce, but that doesn’t mean that you don’t have valuable memories and a life story together.
 For the narcissist, it is all gone; like it never happened.
 You will have to understand this if you are to deal effectively with them.
 The narcissist can undermine you with your friends, with your children and steal your money, all while looking sincere and generating good will among the community.”

-“Our approach is there to help people find solutions to conflict in a conciliatory way.
-More importantly, we understand the psychology of the narcissist and how to negotiate with this mind set.
-Our goal is to find the best possible exit for our client and this can’t be achieved by demonising the other party, which ultimately can inflame and prolong the conflict,” says Juliet Mayhew, Trethowans’ Family Law Partner.
+“Our approach is to help people find solutions to conflict in a conciliatory way.
+We understand the psychology of the narcissist and how to negotiate with this mind set.
+Our goal is to find the best possible exit for our client and this can’t be achieved by demonising the other party, which ultimately can inflame and prolong the conflict.”

 “Understanding the psychology of the person being negotiated with is crucial to deciding how to approach that negotiation and how to get the best result from it.
 Demonising and labelling a person moves the negotiator further away from understanding them.”

 If children are involved, the parents need to continue to communicate and work together, sometimes for many years after the separation.
 The way the parting is handled by the parents will have significant long-term ramifications for their children.

 “We ensure we understand the perspective of both parties so that we can move their positions closer together with the aim of compromise and resolution.
 We are used to dealing with people whose behaviour can be challenging.
 We provide an exceptionally high level of care to clients who are going through a particularly painful time and we tailor our methods to suit the individual circumstances of each family.”

 Our family law team know that the legal and financial arrangements are not the only components to be considered following the breakdown of a partnership.
 As important is how the clients and their children are coping emotionally.